hadashiA/VContainer/README.md

 Now, `Tick()` will be executed at the timing of Unity's Update.

 As such, it's a good practice to keep any side effect entry points through the marker interface.

+( By design, for MonoBehaviour is enough to use Start / Update etc. The marker interface of VContainer is a function to separate the entry point of domain logic and presentation logic. )

 We should register this as running on Unity's life cycle events.